ByNoMeans/Bash-Prompt/README.md

 3. Virtual Environments
 4. Miscellaneous (general convenience)

+ ## Confused?

-Confused?
-Run `gitaliases`, `venvaliases`, `convenience`, or `symbols` to display more information about the aliases and prompt structure.
+Run `bpgit`, `bpvenv`, `bpfast`, or `bpsymbols` to display more information about the aliases and prompt structure.
 Change the alias names and corresponding commands to your preference.

-For example, running `symbols` on an active Git-Bash terminal shows you the prompt structure of:
+For example, running `bpsypmblso` on an active Git-Bash terminal shows you the prompt structure of:
 ```
    {}                  Empty repository
    ✗                   No remote